Assistant Professor in Education

 The Center is launching a number of new regional projects to study various aspects of general education.
-In new projects, the Center will focus on the study of school social capital, educational poverty and the effects of extracurricular education.
+In new projects, the Center will focus on the study of school social capital, educational poverty and the effects of extracurricular education, trans-regional/local features of the functioning and development of general education systems (also the possibilities of cross-border cooperation of education systems), models of the school management development as a complex adaptive system in social stress.
 Therefore, we seek for an international researcher in education with skills in either quantitative or qualitative methods.
 We welcome motivated scholars with research experience in the areas listed above and with knowledge of contemporary methods of statistical data analysis and with an interest in publishing in top international journals.

 The general requirements for the tenure track positions are the following:

-- Candidates must hold a recent PhD in the field of education or related areas, which was awarded over the last 5 years or received before starting work at HSE in a relevant field by an internationally recognized university and has been assessed by external reviewers as having the potential to pursue research that is publishable in leading peer-reviewed journals;
+- Candidates must hold a PhD degree in Education or related areas, which was awarded by an internationally recognized university and has been assessed by external reviewers as having the potential to pursue research that is publishable in leading peer-reviewed journals;

 - Teaching experience at leading foreign universities is desirable;

 - Knowledge of Russian is not required as research and teaching are both conducted in English.
 Therefore, fluent English is obligatory.